totoche/testRoR/README.md

+# intro
-Check if the website use Ruby on Rails.
-Display a score.
+This script test an URL and return a score about the probability the website is using Ruby on Rails.

-Examples:
+# Examples:

 	$./testRoR.py http:// sqreen.io/ http://a_ror_website.fake/